+Formerly known as: Political Science 224A

+International Security: Read Less [-]

+POL SCI 222 Religion and International Relations 4 Units

+Terms offered: Fall 2001, Spring 1999

-POL SCI 226 Religion and International Relations 4 Units How has religion shaped the structure of the international system?
+How has religion shaped the structure of the international system?
 How should IR scholars approach the role that religion plays in contemporary affairs?
 How does religion constrain or motivate international conflict?
 This seminar seeks to guide students through readings in the social sciences, from psychology and sociology to anthropology and political science, that explore the intersection of religion and international relations.
 We will examine a variety of theoretical approaches to the topic of religion and global politics, explore religious origins of the modern state system, and analyze the influence of religion on historical and comtemporary conflicts, with a particular focus on ethnic conflict, terrorism, and peacemaking.

+Religion and International Relations: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 2-3 hours of seminar per week

+Additional Details

+Subject/Course Level: Political Science/Graduate

+Grading: Letter grade.